FREQUENTLY ASKED QUESTIONS

 What happens if the power goes out?

 The Vortex Vaults Shelter Beds are on battery backup.
 This means that even if power is knocked out by a storm, the bed continues to lower and raise off of battery power.
-The bed also has a manual crank feature as well.

 How does the bed lower and raise?